spudq/gamesListEditor/README.md

 # piTools
-Text Based GamesList.xml Exitor
+Text Based gamesList.xml Editor works in terminal emulator, eg. (putty, cygwin, maybe more)

-Requires Urwid
+Requires Urwid to be installed in python
-Requires ImageMagick
+Requires ImageMagick installed on system